horuslabsio/Starknet-Scaffold/docs/src/chapter_8.md

-# Scaffold-ETH 2 Contributing Guide
+# Starknet-Scaffold Contributing Guide

-Welcome to the Scaffold-ETH 2 contributing guide!
+Welcome to the Starknet Scaffold contributing guide!
 Thank you for investing your time in contributing to our project.
 This guide aims to provide a comprehensive overview of the contribution workflow, ensuring an effective and efficient process for everyone involved.

 ### About the Project
-Scaffold-ETH 2 is a minimal and forkable repository providing builders with a starter kit to develop decentralized applications (dApps) on Ethereum.
-For an overview of the project, please read the [README](README.md) to get an overview of the project.
+Starknet-Scaffold, an open-source, up-to-date toolkit for building decentralized applications (dapps) on Starknet.
+It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.
+It makes forking the Starknet development stack easy through a frontend that adapts to smart contracts, and scripts optimized to make contract building, declaring and deploying a breeze.
+[README](https://github.com/argentlabs/Starknet-Scaffold/blob/main/Readme.md) to get an overview of the project.

 ### Our Vision
 Our goal is to provide the primary building blocks for creating dApps.
-While the repository can be forked to include additional integrations and features, we aim to keep the master branch simple and minimalistic.
+While the repository can be forked to include additional integrations and features, we aim to keep the main branch simple and minimalistic.

 ### Project Status
 The project is under active development.
 You can view open issues, follow the development process, and contribute to the project.